Pay Day (board game)

 Pay Day is a board game originally made by Parker Brothers (now a subsidiary of Hasbro) in 1974.
 It was invented by Paul J. Gruen of West Newbury, Massachusetts, United States, one of the era's top board game designers, and his brother-in-law Charles C. Bailey.
 It was Gruen's most successful game, outselling Monopoly in its first production year.
 Pay Day is currently marketed by Winning Moves Games USA.

 The game simulates money management, with the game board resembling a calendar month.
 Before the game, the players decide how many months to be played (i.e. how many times to travel across the board).
 During the game, players accumulate bills and expenses to pay, along with collecting their monthly wage on "pay day" at the end of the month.
 The winner is the player who has the most money at the end of the last month of play.

 Rules (original 1974-era)

 Object

 The object is to be the player who has the most cash and savings at the end of the game.
 Players decide in advance how many in-game months will be played.

 Equipment

-The game is played under the 1974-era rules with the game board, one die, four playing pieces, play money, 16 "Deal" cards, 72 "Mail" cards.
-Older versions also included a "Savings and Loan Calculator" and 12 "savings and loans" pegs.
-Later editions replaced the "calculator" and pegs with a "Savings and Loan" pad plus a table to calculate savings and loan interest.
+The game consisted of the game board, one die, four playing pieces, play money, 16 "Deal" cards, and 72 "Mail" cards.

+Older versions also included a "Savings and Loan Calculator" and 12 "savings and loans" pegs; later editions replaced the "calculator" and pegs with a "Savings and Loan" pad plus a table to calculate savings and loan interest.